abeltej/project-one/README.md

 Project Descriptions: A website that recommends you beer based on your preferences as well as listen to beer jams.

-APIs: BreweryDB.
+APIs: Youtube.
 Spotify

 Breakdown of Tasks:

 Daniel: Spotify API
-Abel: BreweryDB API
+Abel: Youtube API
 Alec: Help with both API / Head the front end section

+Youtube API key
+AIzaSyDlDeXz6hox05IplaBivh2Owr3tnDzfFaE